 Most of the time, ketchup can live long after its expiration date.

-Generally, store-bought ketchup lasts up to 6 months in the fridge and is still safe to eat up to four to six months past the date.
+Does ketchup expire?
+Yes.
+But, generally, store-bought ketchup lasts up to 6 months in the fridge and is still safe to eat up to four to six months past the date.
 The “best by” or “sell by” labels on the bottle refer more to quality rather than food safety.

 Ketchup consists of natural preservatives, such as vinegar, salt, and sugar.
 These ingredients all have a long shelf-life, so it’s difficult for bacteria and mold to form.
+An unopened bottle of ketchup can sometimes last 1-2 years past its expiration date with no problems.
+Open bottles typically are safe for a few months after the stamped date.

 HOOJO Refrigerator Organizer Bins